 My abdomen was getting swollen, painful.
 I would push on this area to try and stop the pain.
 I would sit on the floor facing the sofa and push my abdomen into the couch cushions to try and find some relief for my abdomen.
 It never occurred to me to think of my liver.

 1st visit at Mayo Clinic, both physicians who saw me felt I needed a strong antibiotic, Levaquin.
 So far, blood showed a normal white limit.
-I did as I was advised.
+I did as I was advised, I took the medication.

 Dry heaving and vomiting constantly.
 It was 8 days without solid food so far.
+I was on a liquid diet.
 All the blood vessels in my eyes, and around my eye sockets were bloody from broken blood vessels.
 It looked like blood would spill from my eyes if I leaned forward.

 On the 7th day in the hospital, my veins collapsed.
 A PICC line was placed in my left arm to my heart.
 This made things easier.
 At least no more having puncture my arms to have labs drawn at 1am and 4am.
 I could not tolerate any light.
 My eyes were so sensitive.
 I felt hopeless.
 At points suicidal.
 One painful day blended into the other.
 My rash appeared in the evening at 7pm with all of the symptoms, but would mysteriously disappear by morning.
 The MD in the evening would document a rash covering my body, but the morning MD would not see it.
 They were puzzled.